entrez/beluga-cli/README.md

 **iv** : invalidate a file in the cdn's cache, so that another copy must be retrieved from the origin server.
 usage: `beluga-cli iv [-s] <cdn://uri>`

+## possible flags:

+**-i** : will invalidate the uri of any file modified by the requested operation. see [origin vs cdn](#origin-vs-cdn) for why this may be useful.

+**-s** : the program will run silently.

+each flag can only be used on certain commands (see [above](#possible-commands)). if a flag is used on a command where it is not standard, beluga-cli will generally print an error message but then ignore the flag and continue.

 ## brief examples: